|Last Quarterly Update:||9/23/2013|

-The US farm and garden equipment wholesalers industry includes about 6,000 companies with combined annual revenue of about $55 billion and is expected to grow at a high rate over the next two years.
+The US farm and garden equipment wholesalers industry includes about 6,000 companies with combined annual revenue of about $60 billion.
 Key growth drivers include rising demand for small tractors and precision farming equipment, as well as expanding service offerings.

 This industry includes manufacturers' wholesale sales branches, as well as retail dealers in farm equipment, which are grouped with wholesalers because their products are sold primarily for business use rather than personal or household use.
 Retailers of lawn and garden equipment are covered in the Garden Centers & Farm Supply Stores industry profile.